emqx/edge-stack/developer-scripts/README.md

 ### Data visualization data with Grafana

 A default dashboard was automatically created by the script which connects to the TDengin **db.t** table.
 Open **http://yourhost:3000/dashboards** in the browser, click **taos** dashboard.
 It will show the temperature change over time visually.

+You can try to set value of  Tag00001 to 30 in *PeakHMISlaveSimulator*, and then observe the value of  Tag00005.
+If everything goes well, the value of  Tag00005 register will be set to 3.

 ## How to reset test environment